Hi! So, you've just installed StackState and you are ready to get started.

-If you click on an event stream, you can see the event/log stream in a popup.
+If you click on a log stream, you can see the log stream in a popup.
 Again, there are a number of drill-down capabilities available on the left side of the popup.

-To quickly find the cause of any deviating component, head to the right-hand pane in the selected view where you can find the Problem clusters section of the sidebar.
+To quickly find the cause of any deviating component, head to the right-hand pane in the selected view where you can find the Problems section of the sidebar.
 It reduces the cognitive flow and provides immediate understanding of ongoing problems.
-The Problem clusters pane will show you the cause of problems in your view.
+The Problems section pane will show you the cause of problems in your view.
 This summary is based on the components impacted in your current view combined with all (potential) causes.
 Problems are automatically clustered by their root cause.

 Problems and issues are displayed in the following order order:

-In case of multiple problems having the same number of issues, StackState prioritizes the most recent one and presents the rest from the newest on the top to the oldest on the bottom.
+StackState prioritizes the most oldest problem and presents the rest from the oldest on the top to the most recent on the bottom.

-Component-specific issues grouped inside problems are displayed from the oldest ones at the top to the most recent issue at the bottom of the list.
+Component-specific issues grouped inside problems are displayed from the most recent ones at the top to the oldest at the bottom of the list.

 Not all components displayed in the problem pane are necessarily also visible in the current topology view.
 To make the root cause of a problem visible, hover a mouse pointer over the component and select